-As at August 31, 2019, the Company has current assets of \$4,965,281 and current liabilities of \$4,321,273.
-The holder of the Company's convertible redeemable preferred shares is entitled to demand repayment of the applicable redemption value per share in cash (which totalled \$912,500 as at August 31, 2019) upon the occurrence of certain Redemption Events.
-Excluding the deferred flow-through share premium of \$47,481, the Company's adjusted working capital was \$691,489 (calculated by adding back the deferred flow-through share premium of \$47,481 to the working capital of \$644,008).
-As the de-recognition of the balance of the deferred flow-through share premium will not require the future outflow of resources by the Company, it is management's belief that the adjusted working capital figure provides useful information in assessing the Company's liquidity risk.
-As at August 31, 2018, the Company had adjusted working capital deficit of \$170,908 and cash and cash equivalents on hand of \$319,057.
+As at November 30, 2019, the Company has current assets of \$5,771,779 and current liabilities of \$6,080,988.
+The holder of the Company's convertible redeemable preferred shares is entitled to demand repayment of the applicable redemption value per share in cash (which totalled \$621,250 as at November 30, 2019) upon the occurrence of certain Redemption Events.
+Excluding the asset held for sale of \$2,605,147 from the current assets, and excluding the deferred asset sale proceeds of \$5,000,000 from the current liabilities, the Company's adjusted working capital as at November 30, 2019 was \$2,085,644.
+As the de-recognition of the asset held for sale will not require the future out flow of resources by the Company, and the deferred asset sale proceeds are not refundable, it is management's belief that the adjusted working capital figure provides useful information in assessing the Company's liquidity risk.

 The Company's monthly operating expenditures, excluding expenditures on resource property work programs, average \$260,000 during periods of moderate project activity.
-The Company's contemplated resource property expenditures for Fiscal 2020, assuming the requisite financing is in place, are budgeted at approximately \$2,700,000.
+The Company's contemplated resource property expenditures for Fiscal 2020, assuming the requisite financing is in place, are budgeted at approximately \$2,700,000 (excluding capitalized salaries and benefits), of which approximately \$103,890 had been incurred by November 30, 2019.